dalibormitic/ionic-mobile-webshop/README.md

-# Mobile webshop for cakes and cookies created using Ionic
+# Mobile Webshop For Cakes And Cookies - Created Using Ionic

 Simple webshop created using Ionic+React and NodeJS on backend, with MongoDB database.